raykrishardi/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 `--enable-bootstrap-token-auth=true`

-**kube-controller-manager** - The certificate requests are signed by the kube-controller-manager ultimately.
+**kube-controller-manager** - **The certificate signing requests (CSRs) are signed by the kube-controller-manager ultimately**.
 The kube-controller-manager requires the CA Certificate and Key to perform these operations.

 ```
   --cluster-signing-cert-file=/var/lib/kubernetes/ca.crt \\